ChenSizhe13893461199/AMPLiT/README.md

 For any potential questions, please don't hesitate to contact us, and we are willing to provide necessary help.
 Thank you for your attention.

-The model core file is also being prepared and will be uploaded to GitHub soon
+The model core file (utils.py) is temporarily pending public availability, and it will be uploaded to GitHub after manuscript submission (approximately before June 30th, 2025)

 **Mathematical Details**